UPDATE Sept 1, 2020:

-Garden of Ink Tattoo studio & school is currently closed to the PUBLIC temporarily.
+Garden of Ink Tattoo studio & school is TEMPORARILY closed to the PUBLIC.
 We are open to clients BY APPOINTMENT ONLY, with new protocols in place.

-We are currently accepting applications for our FALL (October or November) program with a plan to expand our online training as much as possible.
+We are currently accepting applications for our WINTER 2021 program with a plan to expand our online training as much as possible.

 Garden of Ink Tattoo School is committed to giving every student the tools they need to build the foundation of a successful career in the industry of artistic tattooing.